harbor-ml/modelzoo/README.md

 It can be used to share and keep track of ML models across teams within your organization, and to organize metrics about your models.

 For more info, about ModelZoo.Live, as well as what the team hopes it can do for you, check out [this](https://youtu.be/nNXusFAq4p8) talk.
-Slides will be posted shortly.
+The corresponding slides can be found [here](https://drive.google.com/drive/folders/10ChH0zbmZOALImtQam6_jLK8ruJf2Swr).

 ## Go
 To seed the model database, cd into `modelzoo/go`, run `go build` and finally `./go seed --data filename`, where `filename` is a JSON file containing your seed data.
 Please check this [example](models.json) to get an idea for how this file should look.